 The solution is to close IE, return to the previous resolution, open IE and resize it with Ctrl-/+ (that's hold Ctrl and press - or +), then change the resolution back to the desired resolution, and IE should open resized.

-There remains a huge user base using Windows XP, so we will retain a version for IE 7 & 8 as noted on the home page (if you are using IE 7 or 8).
+There remains a huge user base using Windows XP, so we will retain mods for IE 7 & 8 for now...

 Internet Explorer may do some weird things while an auto-show or photo gallery is loading if the photos have not yet loaded into cache, but they will look like they are supposed to and work correctly when it has finished loading.